tykora/ai-case-study/README.md

 * What field is the company in?

-its google so its got a hand in most fields, but for this specific project its medical/eduction.
+Its google so its got a hand in most fields, but for this specific project its medical/eduction.

 * What are the other major companies in this field?

-webmd
+WebMD
 ## Results

 * What has been the business impact of this company so far?